bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 ## Complexity limits

 The GraphQL Storefront API uses an algorithm to calculate a complexity score for queries made against the API.
-The API returns the query complexity as an integer in the HTTP response header `x-bc-graphql-complexity` when you send requests that are at least partially successful (e.g. not rate limiting).
+The API returns the query complexity as an integer in the HTTP response header `x-bc-graphql-complexity` when you send a valid GraphQL request.

 Queries whose complexity score exceed the limit will receive an error response: